-The Project Manager and Foreman must undertake a walk through or site review with all location workplace parties to identify the required resources and ensure adequate plan implementation.
-Emergency equipment must be in place, well-marked and regularly inspected and maintained.
+The Project Manager, Superintendent and Foreman must undertake a walk through or site review with all location workplace parties to identify the required resources and ensure adequate plan implementation including ensuring that Emergency equipment must be in place, well-marked and regularly inspected and maintained.
 This includes at a minimum:

 - 1. Appropriate number of fire extinguishers that are: - a.
 Inspected Annually by certified company - b.
 Inspected Monthly by a competent person internally - 2.
 First Aid requirements: - a.
 Fully stocked First Aid kit/station with proper supplies - b.
 Qualified First Aider in the vicinity of the Kit/Station on each shift - c.
-Appropriate means for transportation of an injured worker to a medical facility
+Appropriate means for transportation of an injured worker to a medical facility the Walkthrough.
+Any additional resources identified will be provided and included in the location's emergency response plan.